Washington Semester Internship Program

 A wide variety of internship opportunities are available at places such as these:

 Students select one of 12 areas of concentration such as American politics, economic policy, international business and trade, foreign policy, or journalism.
 Some concentrations include an overseas travel segment.

 In addition to serving as interns, students participate in a semester-long seminar that includes discussions with real insiders: public officials, political figures, lobbyists, think-tank scholars and the media.
 They also undertake a research project or take an elective course at American University.
 These experiences combine exposure to the world of governmental and non-profit work with academic learning.

 When living on the American University campus, students have full access to campus life, including dining halls, athletic facilities, and libraries—and they are in close proximity to the unique resources of Washington D.C.

-Dr. Dari Sylvester, Associate Professor of Political Science and Interim Director of the Jacoby Center, directs the Washington Semester program.
+Dr. Dari Sylvester, Associate Professor of Political Science, directs the Washington Semester program.
 To learn more, contact her as follows:

 Wendell Phillips Center, Room 126